imagekit-developer/imagekit-dotnet/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) File for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) File for details